SixArm/pitch-deck-template/README.md

 * Propeller power and flywheel effects: how loops increase lift and momentum.

+### Pirate Metrics Slide

+* Acquisition: How are people discovering our product or company?

+* Activation: How are these people taking the actions we want them to?

+* Retention: How well do users continue to engage with the product?

+* Referral: How well do users like the product enough to tell others?

+* Revenue: How exactly are our personas willing to pay for this product?

 ### Teammate Slide (one slide per person)

 * Photo, name, role and/or title